seacloud9/seacloud9/README.md

 - Web, mobile, and XR prototyping with strong UX and practical delivery
 - MCP-powered tools and automation that reduce friction and speed up iteration
 - Creative engineering at the intersection of UI, 3D, AI, and storytelling
-- <a href="https://www.youtube.com/watch?v=nrXVYGZewd4&list=RDnrXVYGZewd4&start_radio=1" style="color: #ffffff !important; text-decoration: none;">
+- <a href="https://www.youtube.com/watch?v=nrXVYGZewd4&list=RDnrXVYGZewd4&start_radio=1" style="color: #ffffff !important; text-decoration: none !important;">
-  Life is a Journey Don't Stop Believing'
+  Life is a Journey Don't Stop Believing
 </a>

 ## Professional Experience